Hong Kong Things to Do

 The highest point in Hong Kong, Victoria Peak is the perfect place to get a bird's eye view of this magnificent city.
 At night Hong Kong really shines and visitors wanting to see it at its most splendid are encouraged to take the Peak Tram up to the peak.
 The peak offers many fine dining and shopping venues as well as entertainment areas.

-Lan Kwai Fong: Almost synonymous with Hong Kong nightlife, Lan Kwai Fong is one of the hippest places in the city.
+Almost synonymous with Hong Kong nightlife, Lan Kwai Fong is one of the hippest places in the city.
 Although it is a narrow street, it is full of various restaurants and bars.
 When night comes, this place emits a romantic atmosphere.
-It deserves its reputation of extravagant feasting and revelry.
+It deserves its reputation for extravagant feasting and revelry.
 Western people love this place best especially when the Western festivals come, such as Christmas Day, Hallowe'en, and New Year's.

-Tsim Sha Tsui: It is a nighttime paradise for tourists.
-It is located in the southern part of Kowloon and is located on Victoria Harbor.
+It is a nighttime paradise for tourists.
+It is located in the southern part of Kowloon and is located in Victoria Harbor.
 The area is filled with the finest restaurants, shopping, and cultural venues in the city.
 Hong Kong's major museums and theatres are located in this area.

-Night Clubs: Hong Kong is filled with night clubs.
+Hong Kong is filled with nightclubs.
 The younger generation of Hong Kong residents prefers to hang out in these establishments.
 Every night, they feature a floor show which attracts large numbers of customers.
 Most nightclubs feature Karaoke which is extremely popular with Hong Kong residents.